moritz-konarski/AUCA/math/Research_Methods_Applied_Math-MAT370/latex/midterm_report/intro_presentation/presentation.md

 - numbers up to $17 \times 2^{58} \approx 4.89 \times 10^{18}$ have been
 computationally verified

+## Why is the $3x+1$ Problem Interesting?

+- simple problem but it is not solved yet
+- maybe new areas of mathematics are needed to prove or disprove this conjecture
+- could lead to insights into prime factorization

-## Related Questions
+## Related Information

-- this is part of _number theory_: study of integers and integer valued functions
+- part of _number theory_: study of integers and integer valued functions
 - two related questions
     - is there a divergent trajectory?